sudeepag/sudeep.co/_posts/2018-02-09-Understanding-the-Data-Science-Lifecycle.md

 ---

 If you think this helped your understanding of what a data science lifecycle is, feel free to share it with someone you think might benefit from reading it.
-I think that data science is a really exciting field that has immense potential to revolutionize the way we make decisions and uncover insights that were previously hidden, and speaking the language of data is a necessary skill in today's workplace, regardless of what field you're in.
-Let me know your thoughts in the comments!
+I think that data science is a really exciting field that has an immense potential to revolutionize the way we make decisions and uncover insights that were previously hidden, and I strongly believe that speaking the language of data is a necessary skill in today's workplace regardless of what field you're in.